brandlewco/jesserieser-hugo-cc/content/collections/xmas-in-america.md

 _schema: default
 seo:
   meta_description:
-  meta_title: 'Christmas In America: Happy Birthday, Jesus'
+  meta_title: "Christmas In America: Happy Birthday, Jesus"
 title: Christmas In America
-collection_meta: ' Happy Birthday, Jesus'
+collection_meta: " Happy Birthday, Jesus"
 collection_meta_2: "2010 - \_2022"
 collection_description: >-
   A decade in the making, *Christmas In America* is an unvarnished examination